mikemc26m/reading-notes/201/class2.md

   1. What is representing the selector? `h2`

-  2. Which components are the CSS declarations? `curly brackets`
+  2. Which components are the CSS declarations?
+         *color and padding

   3. Which components are considered properties? `color, etc`